 A quorum of stockholders is necessary to hold a valid meeting of stockholders.
 A quorum will be present if the holders of a majority in voting power of the shares of common stock issued and outstanding and entitled to vote are present at the virtual Annual Meeting or are represented by proxy at the virtual Annual Meeting.
-On the Record Date, there were 113,233,651 shares of Class A common stock, with one vote each, and 146,421,917 shares of Class B common stock, with 10 votes each.
-Accordingly, shares representing 788,726,411 votes must be represented by stockholders present in person or by proxy at the virtual Annual Meeting to have a quorum.
+On the Record Date, there were 118,702,112 shares of Class A common stock, with one vote each, and 141,521,587 shares of Class B common stock, with 10 votes each.
+Accordingly, shares representing 766,958,992 votes must be represented by stockholders present in person or by proxy at the virtual Annual Meeting to have a quorum.

 If you are a stockholder of record, your shares will be counted towards the quorum only if you submit a valid proxy vote or vote at the virtual Annual Meeting.
 If you are a beneficial owner of shares held in "street name," your shares will be counted towards the quorum if your broker or nominee submits a proxy for your shares at the Annual Meeting, even a proxy which result in a broker non-vote due to the absence of voting instructions from you.
-Abstentions and broker non-votes will be counted towards the quorum, either the chairperson of the Annual Meeting or a majority in voting power of the stockholders entitled to vote at the Annual Meeting, present at the virtual Annual Meeting or represented by proxy at the Virtual Annual Meeting, may adjourn the Annual Meeting to another time or place.
+Abstentions and broker non-votes will be counted towards the quorum requirement.
+If there is no quorum, either the chairperson of the Annual Meeting or a majority in voting power of the stockholders entitled to vote at the Annual Meeting, present at the virtual Annual Meeting, or represented by proxy at the Virtual Annual Meeting, may adjourn the Annual Meeting to another time or place.